stellar/js-stellar-sdk/docs/reference/examples.md

 js-stellar-sdk exposes the [`TransactionBuilder`](https://github.com/stellar/js-stellar-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
 There are more examples of [building transactions here](https://www.stellar.org/developers/js-stellar-base/learn/base-examples.html).
 All those examples can be signed and submitted to Stellar in a similar manner as is done below.

-In this example you must ensure that the destination account exists
+In this example, the destination account must exist.
+The example is written using modern Javascript, but `await` calls can also be rendered with promises.

 ```javascript
 // Create, sign, and submit a transaction using JS Stellar SDK.